 THE IDEA TO TURN DOSA INTO WAFFLES

 The idea to make this fusion recipe of dosa and waffle came to my mind out of the sheer necessity.
+I love to mix and match different cuisines to make meals interesting.
+This recipe was one such effort.

 We love South Indian food especially all kinds of dosa in our family immensely.
 Someone in the family often craves hearty dosa dinner every now and then.